-SIDBI, India’s Small Industries Development Bank, has recognized the operational and financial issues entrepreneurs face across the country.
+SIDBI, India’s Small Industries Development Bank, has recognized the operational and financial issues entrepreneurs face nationwide.
 It has been working to assist affected firms by implementing the COVID-19 Startups Assistance Scheme (CSAS) program.
 This program will help creative firms that have proved their ability to adjust to the economic effects of pandemics while also ensuring their employees’ safety and financial security.

 The CSAS program helps startups that will immediately benefit from the program.
 This program aims to give companies with immediate working money in the next 45 to 90 days.
-Startups can get a startup loan of up to Rs.
+Startups can get a of up to Rs.
 2 Crores through this initiative.

 MSMEs’ insolvency threshold is being raised.

 To assist the MSME sector, the Finance Minister has approved an increase in the default threshold, preventing insolvency proceedings from being initiated.
 She also stated that they will continue to monitor the situation and may suspend Sections 7, 9, and 10 of the Insolvency and Bankruptcy Code in the coming days.

 Atal Bimit Vyakti Kalyan Yojana scheme

 Many businesses temporarily close or lay off employees because they cannot pay their wages.
 If your company has trouble paying its staff, you might recommend this idea to your employees.

 Even though the Atal Bimit Vyakti Kalyan Yojana is not specifically created for pandemics, anyone can profit from it.
 Individuals who have been fired from their workplace will be compensated in the form of cash put in their bank accounts for three months from the date of unemployment under this program.
 Individuals enrolled in the Employees State Insurance (ESI) system can participate.